Thursday, September 21, 2017

 Dash Pepper

-1 cup Real Maple Syrup (I use Syrup from Lewis County New York)
+1 cup Real Maple Syrup (I use New York State syrup, it's the best!)

 1/2 cup Brown Sugar